wwwnic/JoinGameAfk/README.md

 1. Open JoinGameAfk.
 2. Go to **Champion Priorities** and set your pick/ban lists.
-3. Go to **Settings** and adjust timers, theme, and champion pictures if needed.
+3. Go to **Settings** and adjust timers, theme, overlays, sounds, and champion pictures if needed.
 4. Return to **Dashboard**.
-5. Click **Start** while the League Client is open.
+5. Click **Start watcher** while the League Client is open.
-6. Watch the dashboard or open the pick/ban overlay during champion select.
+6. Watch the dashboard or open an overlay during queue and champion select.

 ---